-\paragraph{Effect of Fusion Order.} To further analyze the robustness of the proposed fusion design, we evaluate two alternative feature fusion orders within the stacked V2X spatial cross-attention layers: (i) point cloud features refined by image features (Point $\rightarrow$ Image), and (ii) image features refined by point cloud features (Image $\rightarrow$ Point).
-As shown in Table~\ref{tab:xet-v2x ablation results}, both fusion orders consistently outperform single-modality and single-view baselines, suggesting that the cross-attention-based fusion mechanism is not sensitive to a specific interaction sequence.
+To further analyze the robustness of the proposed fusion design, we evaluate two alternative feature fusion orders in the stacked V2X spatial cross-attention layers: (i) point cloud features refined with image features (Point $\rightarrow$ Image), and (ii) image features refined with point cloud features (Image $\rightarrow$ Point).
+As shown in Table~\ref{tab:xet-v2x ablation results}, both fusion orders consistently outperform those used in single-modality and single-view baselines, suggesting that the cross-attention-based fusion mechanism is not sensitive to a specific interaction sequence.

 Nevertheless, the Image $\rightarrow$ Point fusion order exhibits slightly superior and more stable performance across all benchmarks.
-In particular, XET-V2X with Image $\rightarrow$ Point fusion achieves the highest mAP and AMOTA on all three datasets, while also yielding lower AMOTP values, indicating more precise localization.
-This trend is consistent across both real-world and simulated scenarios, suggesting that refining image features first provides more informative semantic guidance for subsequent point cloud feature enhancement.
+In particular, XET-V2X with Image $\rightarrow$ Point fusion achieves the highest mAP and AMOTA for all three datasets while also yielding low AMOTP values, indicating comparatively precise localization.
+This trend is consistent across both real-world and simulated scenarios, suggesting that refining image features provides informative semantic guidance for subsequent point cloud feature enhancement.

-Based on these observations, the Image $\rightarrow$ Point fusion order is adopted in the final model.
-The ablation results indicate that the performance gains of XET primarily stem from effective cross-modal and cross-view interaction, while the selected fusion order further improves accuracy and robustness in V2X cooperative perception scenarios.
+On the basis of these observations, the Image $\rightarrow$ Point fusion order is adopted in the final model.
+The ablation results indicate that the performance gains of XET primarily stem from effective cross-modal and cross-view interactions, while the selected fusion order further improves the accuracy and robustness in V2X cooperative perception scenarios.

-\subsubsection{Qualitative Visualization Results}
+\subsection{Qualitative Visualization Results}

-To complement the quantitative evaluation, we present qualitative visualization results to further analyze the perception behavior of the proposed models under diverse V2X scenarios.
-Representative inference results on the V2X-Seq-SPD~\cite{yu2023v2x}, V2X-Sim-V2V, and V2X-Sim-V2I~\cite{li2022v2x} benchmarks are illustrated.
-Due to space limitations, only selected examples are shown in the main paper, while additional qualitative visualizations are provided in the Appendix, as illustrated in Fig.~\ref{fig:visual_v2x-sim}.
+To complement the quantitative evaluation, we present qualitative results to further assess the perception behavior of the proposed models under diverse V2X scenarios.
+Representative inference results based on the V2X-Seq-SPD~\cite{yu2023v2x}, V2X-Sim-V2V, and V2X-Sim-V2I~\cite{li2022v2x} benchmarks are presented.
+Owing to space limitations, only selected examples are shown in the main paper, while additional qualitative visualizations are provided in the Appendix.